 After Labour’s loss in 1983, Neil Kinnock became leader and he fought a long campaign to move the Labour party towards the centre.
-However, despite modernisation and centralisation, Labour still lost the 1992 election, despite the fact the Conservative party had led the country into a deep recession.
+However, despite modernisation and centralisation, Labour still lost the 1992 election, despite the fact the Conservative party had led the country into a recession.

 After the election, Neil Kinnock resigned to be replaced by John Smith.
 However, John Smith died unexpectedly from a heart attack in 1994.
 Making a pact with Gordon Brown, Tony Blair successfully became leader of the Labour party and led them to victory in 1997.

 “We must transform Labour from a party of protest to a party of government.”
 (1994)

 The 1997 was a landslide for the Labour party and represented an important shift in British politics.
 The Conservatives had lost after 18 years in power.
 But, Labour had also changed, successfully re branding itself as New Labour.
 Tony Blair had changed the constitution of the Labour party – ditching the Clause IV commitment to nationalisation.
 It was a highly symbolic change and meant the New Labour party of 1997 was virtually unrecognisable to the Labour party of 1983.

 Tony Blair and the Iraq War